repco-org/repco/docs/User Guides/Datasource.md

 ` {uid: 'urn:repco:datasource:cba', name: 'CBA',}`

-Furthermore the actual datasource is created which is responsible for the mapping of the data to the repco data model.
+Furthermore the actual datasource is created which is responsible for the mapping of the data to the Repco data model.
 For this the interface DataSource is implemented.

 A datasource has a definition consisting of uid, name, and pluginId.
 Further it provides at least the methods